larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

-and so the whole thing was very very very simple and even the smallest kid could could program with it and and and make squirrels and and do various things and it it it.
+and so the whole thing was very very very simple and even the smallest kid could could program with it and and and make squirals and and do various things and it it it.
 (60:03)
 I don't know.